itech-dzmitry/bucket-antivirus-function/README.md

 ### AV Defintion Bucket

-Create an s3 bucket to store current antivirus definitions.
+Create an s3 bucket called `clamav.definition` to store current antivirus definitions.
 This provides the fastest download speeds for the scanner.
 This bucket can be kept as private.

 To allow public access, useful for other accounts,